tarwn/lessthandot-hugo/blogs/content/posts/2010-12-17-how-to-move-datafiles-to-a-new-drive-in.md

 <img src="/wp-content/uploads/blogs/DataMgmt/Drive.PNG" alt="" title="" width="359" height="506" />

 I was asked to move some files used by one database to this new drive.
-I decided to write up a little blog post just in case you ever need to do this so that you don&#8217;t backup and restore (with move) because there is another way.
+I decided to write up a little blog post just in case you ever need to do this so that you don't backup and restore (with move) because there is another way.

 First create this test database with 3 data files and 1 log file, the data files will be in the C:DB_Files directory